johnhenry/leroute/readme.md

-# Phrouter
+# Loute

-Phrouter is a flexible and powerful routing library for handling HTTP requests and responses in JavaScript.
+Loute is a flexible and powerful routing library for handling HTTP requests and responses in JavaScript.
 It provides an intuitive API for creating routes, handling requests, and generating responses.

 ## Features